Maugham, W. Somerset: 1874-1965

 But why a sixpence?

 In Great Britain, the bride traditionally wore ‘Something old, something new, something borrowed, something blue and a silver sixpence in her shoe.’
 The father of the bride would slip a sixpence into his daughter’s shoe before she walked down the aisle.
-The sixpence stood for good luck, and to show that the father wished his daughter prosperity in her marriage.
+The sixpence stood for good luck, and showed that the father wished his daughter prosperity in her marriage.

 Information from The Royal Mint.